Beyond Bad News: Environmental Wins You May Have Missed

 It’s no secret that environmental protections in the United States have been eroding at a striking pace.

 The Trump administration has made deregulation a centerpiece of its agenda — repealing power plant climate pollution limits, overturning vehicle emissions standards, pushing to open federal lands to private development, and dramatically scaling back enforcement of existing environmental laws.
 Legal actions against polluters have recently dropped to record lows, and just last month, the administration announced plans to clear-cut nearly 2 million acres of old-growth forest in Western Oregon.
+More recently, a California oil pipeline has been reopened despite a standing court order and lack of state regulatory approval following a devastating 2015 pipeline rupture and oil spill.

 The onslaught of bad news makes it easy to miss the hopeful stories and incremental progress brewing in the background.
 Environmental wins persist — at home and on the global stage — community by community, courtroom by courtroom, species by species.